Kasner-like description of spacelike singularities in spherically symmetric spacetimes with scalar matter: Introduction

 We now state Theorem~\ref{roughthm:asymp}, which is a rough version of our main Theorems~\ref{thm:esfss} and \ref{thm:emsfss}.

-\begin{customthm}{I}[Asymptotics -- rough version] Consider spherically symmetric characteristic initial data for the Einstein-Maxwell-scalar field system \eqref{eq:einstein}, \eqref{eq:scalar_wave}, \eqref{eq:maxwell} on the bifurcate null hypersurface $C_0 \cup \underline{C}_0$, and suppose further that the maximal future development of the data is strongly singular as described above.
+\begin{customthm}{I}[Asymptotics -- rough version] Consider spherically symmetric characteristic initial data for the Einstein-Maxwell-scalar field system \eqref{eq:einstein}, \eqref{eq:scalar_wave}, \eqref{eq:maxwell} on the bifurcate null hypersurface $C_0 \cup \underline{C}_0$, and suppose further that the maximal future development $\mathcal{D}$ is strongly singular, as described above.